KauzClay/docs-tap/install-gitops/sops.hbs.md

 Complete the following steps if you install Tanzu Application Platform in an air-gapped environment:

-1. Relocate the Tanzu Build Service images to your registry:
+1. Retrieve the Tanzu Build Service version by running:

     ```console
-    imgpkg copy -b tanzu.packages.broadcom.com/tanzu-application-platform/full-tbs-deps-package-repo:VERSION --to-repo ${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/full-tbs-deps-package-repo
+    kubectl get package -n tap-install | grep buildservice
     ```

+1. Relocate the Tanzu Build Service images to your registry by running:

+    ```console
+    imgpkg copy -b tanzu.packages.broadcom.com/tanzu-application-platform/full-tbs-deps-package-repo:TBS-VERSION --to-repo ${INSTALL_REGISTRY_HOSTNAME}/${INSTALL_REPO}/full-tbs-deps-package-repo
+    ```

-    Where `VERSION` is the version of Tanzu Build Service.
-You can retrieve this value by running `kubectl get package -n tap-install | grep buildservice`
+    Where `TBS-VERSION` is the version of Tanzu Build Service you retrieved.

 1. Host a `grype` database in the air-gapped environment.
 For more information, see [Use vulnerability scanning in offline and air-gapped environments](../install-offline/scan-offline-airgap.hbs.md).